Outreach & Partnerships

 We played an instrumental role in helping a beloved New Britain couple, Malik bin Rehman and Zahida Altaf – whose daughter Roniya is a U.S. citizen – win a stay of deportation after initially seeking sanctuary in our church for many months.
 The family is currently out of sanctuary, awaiting a ruling from the 2nd Circuit Court of Appeals.
 To read their story, click here and here.

 We are presently working hard to reunite the Torres-Caballero family from Waterbury.
 In 2018, Miguel Torres and his two children – all of whom are U.S. citizens – watched helplessly as their wife and mother, Glenda Cardenas Caballero, was deported to Honduras even though she had complied with all ICE directives and her immigration case was under appeal.
-To read their story, click here.
+To read their story, click here and here.

 Refugee Resettlement Project